Joey92/TiledMMO-rust/Readme.md

 And for the client run `cargo run --bin client`

 The ports are not really configurable yet, and the server and client are both assumed to be running on localhost.

+To test the multiplayer aspect just start the client twice!

 ## Server / Client